 Photographer John Sanderson, born 1983 in New York City, is drawn to the topographically broad subject matter of the United States.
-Establishing a counterpoint between the documentary and poetic, his explorations into the environment illustrate historic and contemporary motifs.
+Establishing a counterpoint between the documentary and poetic, his photographs illustrate historic and contemporary motifs.
 Compelled by the unexpected irony, humor and ephemeral qualities that are distinctly American, his work is a synthesis of people and places, rich in their ability to evince collective values and a shared history.

 Sanderson’s longstanding interest in railroad photography developed into a survey of railroad lines which collapsed as engines of urban economy and cultural activity beginning in the 1950s.
 Working with 4×5 and 8×10 large-format cameras, he is inspired by the 19th century photographs of William H. Rau and Carleton Watkins, whose landscapes are often devoid of the visual momentum a train carries across a picture — reflecting instead on the railroad’s value independent of its intended use.